awsdocs/amazon-inspector-user-guide/doc_source/inspector_installing-uninstalling-agents.md

 The **Amazon Linux 2 AMI with Amazon Inspector Agent** is available on the EC2 console and also at the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07PWHGXQG)\.

-## Installing the Agent on Multiple EC2 Instances Using the Systems Manager Run Command<a name="install-run-command"></a>
+## Installing the agent on multiple EC2 instances using the Systems Manager Run Command<a name="install-run-command"></a>

 You can install the Amazon Inspector agent on your EC2 instances using the [Systems Manager Run Command](http://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html)\.
 This enables you to install the agent remotely and on multiple instances \(both Linux\-based and Windows\-based instances with the same command\) at once\.